gdlc/STAT_COMP/HANDOUTS/RIntro.md

   isTRUE(!x)

   # character
-  x='hello' # you can use either single or double quates to create a character class(x) print(x) show(x) x="hello"
+  x = 'hello' # you can use either single or double quates to create a character class(x) print(x) show(x) x = "hello"

 ```